TPG (internet service provider)

 The company was formed from the merger between Total Peripherals Group, which was established in 1986 by David and Vicky Teoh, and SP Telemedia in 2008.
 In August 2018, TPG and Vodafone Hutchison Australia announced their intention to merge, with TPG holding a 49.9% stake in the merged company.
 In February 2020, the Federal Court of Australia decided against an objection by the Australian Competition & Consumer Commission opposing that merger.
+On 13 July 2020, Vodafone Hutchison Australia merged with TPG via a scheme of arrangement.
+TPG was renamed to TPG Corporation Limited and delisted from Australian Securities Exchange, with Vodafone Hutchison taking on the TPG Telecom name.

 TPG provide five ranges of products and services including Internet access, networking, OEM services, mobile phone service and accounting software.

-On 13 July 2020, Vodafone Hutchison Australia merged with TPG via a scheme of arrangements.
-TPG was renamed to TPG Corporation Limited and delisted from Australian Securities Exchange, with Vodafone Hutchison taking on the TPG Telecom name.

 History

 Total Peripherals Group was established in 1986 by Malaysian-born Australian businessman David Teoh, as an IT company that sold OEM computers and later moved to provide internet and mobile telephone services.

 In 2007, TPG took a 70 per cent controlling interest in then struggling Adelaide internet provider Chariot.
 David Teoh shored up TPG's role as Chariot's parent company a year later, in April 2008, and then quickly followed up with the $225 million reverse takeover of SP Telemedia to bring Soul, Chariot and TPG under the one banner.

 Soul Converged Communications, formally known as Comindico, was an Australian telecommunications company based in Sydney.
 Soul's main activities revolve around telecommunications, with business and home and small business divisions.
 In April 2005, it bought a 43 per cent stake in mobile phone company B Digital.
 In September 2006 Soul increased its stake in B Digital to 75 per cent and made a full takeover offer.

-In April 2008, SPT merged with Total Peripherals Group at a cost of $150 million in cash and $230 million in shares (approximately 80 million) with TPG Owner, David Teoh becoming the largest shareholder and Executive Chairman of the combined group.
+In April 2008, SPT merged with Total Peripherals Group at a cost of $150 million in cash and $230 million in shares (approximately 80 million) with TPG owner David Teoh becoming the largest shareholder and Executive Chairman of the combined group.
 On 25 November 2009, following shareholder approval, SP Telemedia Ltd (Trading as Soul) changed its name to TPG Telecom Ltd. The ASX code was changed also from SOT to TPM.

+In November 2025, TPG encountered an outage with their services in which a customer died as a result of not being able to call emergency services.
+TPG cited outdated software as a reason the outage occurred.